oguzkaganozt/djangow/README.md

 # heroku

+Heroku recognizes an app as a Python app by the existence of a Pipfile or requirements.txt file in the root directory.
+The Pipfile file lists the app dependencies together with their versions.
+When an app is deployed, Heroku reads this file and installs the appropriate Python dependencies using the pipenv install --system --skip-lock command.

 Heroku apps runs on little container called dynos.
 Dynos runs cmds listed on Procfile .
 Different types of dynos avaliable:

 https://devcenter.heroku.com/articles/dyno-types#setting-dyno-type